-Soon we’ll be focusing on two very important topics: risks and strategies for Amazon sellers.
-Until then, we hope that our intro into Amazon account suspension has helped drive this message home: you can’t make headway if you don’t master your performance metrics on Amazon.
+Here we are, closer to Prime Day was initially a one-day sales … More and near the end of our series, How to Sell on Amazon in 2023.
+We hope that our intro into Amazon account suspension has helped drive this message home: you can’t succeed if you don’t master your performance metrics on Amazon.

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.